yedpodtrzitko/godot-docs/classes/class_editorexportplatformandroid.rst

 :ref:`String<class_String>` **apk_expansion/public_key**

-Base64 encoded RSA public key for your publisher account, available from the profile page on the "Play Console".
+Base64 encoded RSA public key for your publisher account, available from the profile page on the "Google Play Console".

 .. rst-class:: classref-item-separator